jorsn/scdm/README.md

 Copyright
 ----------

-Copyright (c) 2015 Johannes Rosenberger <jo.rosenberger at gmx-topmail.de>
+Copyright (c) 2013--2016 Johannes Rosenberger

 This code is released under a BSD Style License.